qitianwu/DANSER-WWW-19/README.md

 For more details, you can refer to our paper.

-The Epinions data is provided by
+The Epinions data is provided by the work

-"eTrust: Understanding trust evolution in an online world"
+"eTrust: Understanding trust evolution in an online world" in KDD'2012.